DNRS and Its Potential To Heal “Mysterious Illness”

 - DNRS Research Studies (49:33)

-- McMaster University followed 100 participants with chronic illness who implemented the DNRS techniques for 1 year, and they tracked symptom improvements.
-Those study results should be publishing soon.
+- McMaster University followed 100 participants with chronic illness who implemented the DNRS techniques for 1 year.
+Update 2019: Here are the published study results which showed significant improvements in health.

 - The University of Calgary has a study currently ongoing with 100 participants with chronic fatigue, fibromyalgia, or chemical sensitivity.
 They are doing functional imaging to track brain changes in response to the DNRS techniques.